7RU7H/Archive/Networks/Proxies.md

 # Deep Packet Inspection

-If clients have access to file uploadable sites, to prevent data leakages the proxy can either block the action and/or alert the administrator, via a classification system. confidential material. kue to HTTPS, breaking the SSL channel in order to inspect this lind of traffic, for performance HTTPS Inspection hardware appliciances are used.
+If clients have access to file uploadable sites, to prevent data leakages the proxy can either block the action and/or alert the administrator, via a classification system. confidential material.
+Due to HTTPS, breaking the SSL channel in order to inspect this lind of traffic, for performance HTTPS Inspection hardware appliciances are used.
 Proxying like Burpsuite inspecting and then forwarding or dropping traffic.

 # SSH